Mahmoudz/Porto/README.md

 For example, let's say you have a web app that serves HTML and you decide that you also need a mobile app with an API.
 Porto's pluggable UI's (WEB, API & CLI) enables you to write the business logic of your application first and then implement a UI to interact with your code.
 This gives you the flexibility to add interfaces as needed and adapt to future changes with ease.

-The reason this is possible is because Actions are the central organizing principle, not the controller, and they can be shared across multiple UI's.
-Additionally, the UI's are separated from the application business logic and separated from each other within each Container.
+The reason this is possible is that Actions are the central organizing principle, not the controller, and they can be shared across multiple UI's.
+Additionally,
+the UI's are separated from the application business logic and separated from each other within each Container.

 ***